hertelukas/stattrack/.github/CONTRIBUTING.md

 #### Make changes locally
 1. Fork the repository
 2. Setup Flutter, see their [install guide](https://flutter.dev/docs/get-started/install)
-3. The package uses [json_annotation](https://pub.dev/packages/json_annotation), which generates automatic serializers/deserializers for JSON.
+3. The project uses [json_annotation](https://pub.dev/packages/json_annotation), which generates automatic serializers/deserializers for JSON.
 Run `flutter pub run build_runner watch` in the projects root to generate the necessary files.
 For more information, see [here](https://flutter.dev/docs/development/data-and-backend/json#running-the-code-generation-utility).
 4. Start working on your changes!